Dedukr/Lab4_team/README.md

 pip install -r reqirements.txt
 ```

-### In order to use TEXT variable, just import that from config.py
+### In order to use TEXT variable, import that from config.py
 ```python
 from config import TEXT
 ```